 London is a cultural hub, with a variety of activities you can undertake, including silent art exhibitions, active rock climbing activities, and so much more.
 The city has restaurants that are open 24/7 and its transport system is a gem of the city, with an underground train system (known as the Tube) and buses running across the entirety of London.
 Did you know that only 57% of Londoners are British by birth?
 The rich international environment includes people from other countries and cultures such as France, India, China, Turkey, Brazil, the United States, Poland, and more.
 London is for sure the perfect place to establish a global network of friends or future business partners.

 Having said that, studying in Birmingham is quite an enriching experience for students.
 From its rich lifestyle to unique world heritage sites, cheap transportation facilities and incredible food alternatives, life in the city are enjoyable and affordable.

-Did you know: Around 40% of Birmingham’s residents belong to an ethnic community, like Irish, Indians, Chinese, Pakistani and Arabs?
+Did you know that around 40% of Birmingham’s residents belong to an ethnic community, like Irish, Indian, Chinese, Pakistani and Arabs?

 Career in London vs Birmingham